 ScanDay is an event hosted in libraries, schools, and institutions across the state, in which Digital Initiatives staff from the North Dakota State Library bring scanning and photography equipment to a community and digitize historical photographs, documents, and objects.

-The purpose of this event is to get residents to engage in building local history by bringing in personal records, photographs, objects, etc. to be digitized and then displayed online on Digital Horizons.
+The purpose of this event is to get residents to engage in building local and state history by bringing in personal records, photographs, objects, etc. to be digitized and then displayed online on Digital Horizons.

-What is the procedure of a ScanDay event?
+What is the procedure of a ScanDay?

 When arriving at their allotted time, participants will be greeted by State Library staff, who will then work with participants to review and assess the materials brought in.